pgarciacamou/react-context-consumer-hoc/README.md

 import { ContextA } from './ProviderA'
 import { ContextB } from './ProviderB'

-class SomeComponent extends Component {
+class MyComponent extends Component {
   static propTypes = {
     // from context
     a: PropTypes.number.isRequired,